Please just skip this post and move along. If you read this list you'll just embarrass both of us.

 47. I had a friend who traveled to Europe and asked me to water his plants while he was gone.
 I used the jug of photo chemicals that was next to the jug of plant watering solution by mistake.

 48. I learned to make pies out of a book when I was 11.
-Once, when my parents were out, I baked ten apple pies for the freezer.
+I waited until my parents were out and baked ten apple pies for the freezer.
+Surprise!

 49. Another time when my parents were out, I ate too many home baked cinnamon buns and threw up.
 Good thing no one had thought of eating disorders back then.